Gikoskos/chessgame-cli/README.md

 gcc, make and libncurses though.
 The Makefile works with Mingw-w64's make as well, but you will have to remove manually the -lncurses linking option.

+I will be releasing debs created on Ubuntu 14.04 i386 that will also work on almost all debian-based distributions(and versions), each time I fix bugs or change something in the UI.

 ## TODO

 * fix stupid bugs like this (DONE)